influenzanet/data-analysis-europe/README.md

 ## Run scripts

-To run a script, the working directory **MUST** be it's project directory (not the repository root directory but the subfolder).
+To run a script, the working directory **MUST** be it's own project directory (not the repository root directory but the subfolder) because all include path are relative to the main running scripts.